Newsday: 21st century

 In April 2008, News Corporation, headed by CEO Rupert Murdoch, attempted to purchase Newsday for US$580 million.
 This was followed by a matching bid from Zuckerman and a $680 million bid from Cablevision.

 In May 2008, News Corporation withdrew its bid, and on May 12, 2008, Newsday reported that Cablevision would purchase the paper for $650 million.
 The sale was completed July 29, 2008.

-In 2016, Altice, a Netherlands-based multinational telecommunications company, acquired Cablevision, including Newsday and News 12.
+In 2016, Altice, a Dutch multinational telecommunications company, acquired Cablevision, including Newsday and News 12.
 However, Altice then sold a majority (75%) stake in Newsday back to Cablevision's former owner Charles Dolan and his son Patrick, making Patrick the CEO of Newsday.
 Altice disposed of its remaining stake in Newsday at the end of July 2018, which, combined with Charles Dolan's transfer of shares to son Patrick, made Patrick the sole owner of Newsday.

 In July 2020, Newsday received $10 million in federal government loans from Paycheck Protection Program during the COVID-19 pandemic to pay salaries for 500 employees.

 In 2022, Don Hudson was named editor.

 In March 2023, Newsday launched NewsdayTV, featuring former News 12 Networks anchor Elisa DiStefano.
 NewsdayTV is available online and through major streaming outlets.
 NewsdayTV takes a similar approach to news as other Long Island news outlets such as News12.